Gigitsu/torchpress/blogs/deep_learning_with_torch_step_5_rnn_lstm.md

 For formulas detail please check the [official doc](https://github.com/Element-Research/rnn#rnn.LSTM).

 ### Example
-let us build the same example as before with a LSTM.
+Let us build the same example as before with a LSTM.

 ```
 require 'rnn'